ZivaVatra/ArduLCD/README.md

 # Schematic

 Find it in "resources", called "wiring_schematic.sch".
 There is a png version too if you just want to view without editing, "wiring_schematic.png"

+- R1: Variable resistor 1k
+- Q1: Any NPN transistor really (I used the faithful BC337
+- C1: 47uF Capacitor (any type, but if you use electrolytic make sure you get the polarity right!)